rmartinsanta/cs-dns-parser/README.md

 ## Acknowledgements

-@SergioP3rez for the help solving the challenge and @DidierStevens for its Cobalt Strike tools.
+@SergioP3rez for the help solving the challenge and @DidierStevens for its Cobalt Strike tools and helpful blog posts.